 This course is completed as the final required course in the MSIT program.
-It offers students the opportunity to apply the knowledge and research skills gained in their coursework to an applied systemUoPeople Catalog | September 2, 2021- August 31, 202288 design project which demonstrates attainment of all program outcomes.
+It offers students the opportunity to apply the knowledge and research skills gained in their coursework to an applied system design project which demonstrates attainment of all program outcomes.
 The Capstone Project also requires incorporation of business-oriented concepts learned from the program's required Business Administration elective courses in the systems design process.
 As part of this course students will also present their project (live or via recorded video) to their Course Instructor.